Sergey Kiriyenko: Libel lawsuit

 In 2004, Novaya Gazeta printed seven articles by columnist Georgy Rozhnov, which accused Kiriyenko of embezzling US$4.8 billion of IMF funds in 1998 when he was Prime Minister of Russia.
 The newspaper based the accusations on a letter allegedly written to Colin Powell and signed by US Congressmen Philip Crane, Mike Pence, Charlie Norwood, Dan Burton and Henry Bonilla and posted on the website of the American Defense Council.
 The newspaper went on to claim that Kiriyenko had used some of the embezzled funds to purchase real estate in the United States.
 The Moscow newspaper, The eXile, announced it had sent the letter as a prank, but later claimed that this had been a joke.
 In response, Kiriyenko sued Novaya Gazeta and Rozhnov for libel, and in passing judgement in favour of Kiriyenko the court ordered Novaya Gazeta to retract all publications relating to the accusations.
-The court noted "Novaya gazeta’s content on the missing IMF funds include a great deal of unproven information" and also went on to order the newspaper "to publish only officially proven information linking Mr Kiriyenko with embezzlement."
+The court noted "Novaya gazeta's content on the missing IMF funds include a great deal of unproven information" and also went on to order the newspaper "to publish only officially proven information linking Mr Kiriyenko with embezzlement."

 Union of Right Forces (1999)

-Together with Boris Nemtsov and Irina Hakamada and along with others, Kirienko formed the Union of Right Forces.
+Together with Boris Nemtsov and Irina Hakamada and along with others, Kiriyenko formed the Union of Right Forces.
 Kiriyenko led the party in the 1999 legislative election.
-Party finished fourth on elections, receiving 29 seats.
+The party finished fourth in the election, receiving 29 seats.
 Kiriyenko headed the parliamentary group of the party.

+Since 2000 Kiriyenko has held the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.